lsd-ucsc/ChoRus/chorus_book/src/guide-transport.md

 ### The Local Transport

 The `local` transport is used to execute choreographies on the same machine on different threads.
 This is useful for testing and prototyping.

-Each `local` transport is defined over `LocalTransportChannel`, which contains the set of `ChoreographyLocation` that the `local` transport operates on.
-You can build a `LocalTransportChannel` by importing the `LocalTransportChannel` struct from the `chorus_lib` crate.
+To use the local transport, we first need to create a `LocalTransportChannel`, which works as a channel between threads and allows them to send messages to each other.
+To do so, we use the `LocalTransportChannelBuilder` struct from the `chorus_lib` crate.

 ```rust
 # extern crate chorus_lib;